Massimiliano Frezzato

-Massimiliano Frezzato (born March 12, 1967) is an Italian comic book author.
+Massimiliano Frezzato (12 March 1967 – 21 October 2024) was an Italian comic book author.

-Born in Turin, he studied art in that city and won the first Prize in the 1989 comics contest in Prato.
+Born in Turin, he studied at the liceo artistico in his hometown and began his career in 1985.
 In 1990 he started the series Margot, written by Jerome Charyn.

-His most famous work is I custodi del Maser (Keepers of the Maser), which appeared in 1996 and has been translated in numerous countries, including France, Belgium, Portugal, United States, Germany, Poland and Denmark.
+His most famous work was I custodi del Maser (Keepers of the Maser), which appeared in 1996 and has been translated in numerous countries, including United States, Germany, France, Belgium, Portugal, Poland and Denmark.

-Frezzato's influences include Moebius, Enki Bilal, Tanino Liberatore, Hayao Miyazaki and Katsuhiro Ōtomo.
+Frezzato's influences included Moebius, Enki Bilal, Tanino Liberatore, Hayao Miyazaki and Katsuhiro Ōtomo.

+He illustrated several cards for Magic: The Gathering.

+Frezzato died on 21 October 2024, at the age of 57.